Huotes/CommitMaker/README.md

 Maslow's theory of higher needs does not apply to Chuck Norris.
 He only has two needs: killing people and finding people to kill.

 In the medical community, death is referred to as 'Chuck Norris Disease'

+The truth is out there.
+Anybody got the URL?